longevityframework/longevity/longevity/src/jekyll/manual/ptype/keys.md

 layout: page
 ---

 Keys are composed of a single property whose type is [key value](../model/key-values.html) for the persistent object.
-To declare a key, we use `PType` method `key`, and add it into our `PType.keySet`, like so:
+To declare a key, we use `PType` method `key` like so:

 ```scala
 import longevity.model.annotations.keyVal